 Aims & Scope

-Full papers submitted to the related IAFOR Conference Proceedings research repositories will also be considered, providing that they meet the journal submission guidelines.
-Authors will be contacted if their paper is selected for review.
-All papers are reviewed equally according to standard peer review processes, regardless of whether or not the authors have attended an IAFOR conference on education.
+These articles are submitted through the submission portal and must conform to the journal submission guidelines.
+All papers are reviewed equally according to standard peer review processes, regardless of whether or not the authors have attended a related IAFOR conference.

 There is no submission fee for the IAFOR Journal of Education.